ansys/grantami-bomanalytics/doc/source/user_guide/external_records.rst

 * The version of this package must be version 2.4 or later.
 * The Granta MI server is running MI Restricted Substances and Sustainability Reports 2026 R1 or later.
 * The records used for analysis are linked to equivalent records in the main Restricted Substances and Sustainability database.
-See the Granta MI Restricted Substances and Sustainability Install and Configuration, on the Ansys Help Center for more details.
+See :RS_docs:`Creating cross-database links <mi_installation/own_records_sustainability.html>` in the Granta MI product documentation. for more details.

 Record-based queries